superfly/docs/blueprints/going-to-production-with-healthcare-apps.html.md

 Fly.io was built by security researchers from the ground up to be both productive and secure, making it a great home for HIPAA-compliant production healthcare applications for productive teams that ship often.

-This blueprint runs a developer or operations engineer through the process of evaluating Fly.io's security for HIPAA healthcare apps, launching a pilot application, signing a BAA, and deploying to production.
+This blueprint runs a developer or operations engineer through the process of evaluating Fly.io's security for HIPAA healthcare apps, launching a pilot application, signing a Business Associate Agreement (BAA), and deploying to production.

 ## HIPAA and Fly.io Primer

 The Health Insurance Portability and Accountability Act (HIPAA) sets the standard for protecting sensitive patient data.
 Any company that processes protected health information (PHI) must ensure that all the required physical, network, and process security measures are in place and followed.

-Fly.io takes a "principle of least privilege" approach to security.
+Fly.io adheres to the "principle of least privilege" approach to security.
 Here are the highlights of what healthcare app developers get out of the box on Fly.io:

 ### Data Protection and Encryption

-HIPAA requires that PHI is encrypted both in transit and at rest to prevent unauthorized access:
+HIPAA requires that PHI be encrypted both in transit and at rest to prevent unauthorized access:

 - **In Transit**: Fly.io uses [WireGuard](https://fly.io/blog/our-user-mode-wireguard-year/) to encrypt data as it moves between networks, ensuring compliance with HIPAA's transmission security requirements.
 - **At Rest**: Fly.io ensures data at rest is secured on [encrypted NVMe user volumes](https://fly.io/docs/volumes/), aligning with the encryption standards required by HIPAA for storage security.